Technical Specifications & Installation Videos

 Zoclo Colonial

 Versatrim no es responsable de los daños o reclamaciones resultantes de una instalación defectuosa o incorrecta de sus Productos o del uso de sus Productos para un Propósito no previsto, ni Versatrim será responsable del uso adecuado de sus productos.
-Versatrim no ofrece ninguna garantía, expresa o implícita, en cuanto a la descripción, calidad, comerciabilidad, idoneidad, para ningún propósito particular, productividad o cualquier otro asunto con respecto a su producto a menos que Versatrim lo establezca específica y expresamente por escrito al comprador del mismo.
+Versatrim no ofrece ninguna garantía, expresa o implícita, en cuanto a la descripción, calidad, comerciabilidad, idoneidad, para ningún propósito particular, productividad o cualquier otro asunto con respecto a su producto a menos que Versatrim lo establezca específica y expresamente por escrito al comprador del mismo

 INSTALLATION VIDEOS